Donahue (2002 talk show)

-In 2002, Phil Donahue returned to television to host a talk show called Donahue on MSNBC.
+Donahue is an American talk show that was hosted by Phil Donahue.
+The show ran for one season on MSNBC from July 15, 2002, to February 25, 2003.

 Cancellation

 Its debut Nielsen ratings were strong, but its audience evaporated over the following months.
 In late August 2002, it received one of the lowest possible ratings (0.1), less than MSNBC's average for the day of 0.2.
 On February 25, 2003, MSNBC cancelled the show, citing low viewership.
 However, that month, Donahue averaged 446,000 viewers and became the highest rated show on the network.
-Other MSNBC shows, including Hardball with Chris Matthews and Scarborough Country, averaged lower ratings in 2005.

-Later, the website AllYourTV.com reported receiving a copy of an internal NBC memo mentioning that Donahue had to be fired because he would be a "difficult public face for NBC in a time of war".